Richard III of England: King of England

-Bishop Robert Stillington, the Bishop of Bath and Wells, is said to have informed Richard that Edward IV's marriage to Elizabeth Woodville was invalid because of Edward's earlier union with Eleanor Butler, making Edward V and his siblings illegitimate.
-The identity of Stillington was known only through the memoirs of French diplomat Philippe de Commines.
+Robert Stillington, the Bishop of Bath and Wells, is said to have informed Richard that Edward IV's marriage to Elizabeth Woodville was invalid because of Edward's earlier union with Eleanor Butler, making Edward V and his siblings illegitimate.
+The identity of Stillington was known only through the memoirs of the French diplomat, Philippe de Commines.
 On 22 June, a sermon was preached outside Old St. Paul's Cathedral by Ralph Shaa, declaring Edward IV's children bastards and Richard the rightful king.
-Shortly after, the citizens of London, both nobles and commons, convened and drew up a petition asking Richard to assume the throne.
+Shortly after, the citizens of London, nobles and commons, convened and drew up a petition asking Richard to assume the throne.
 He accepted on 26 June and was crowned at Westminster Abbey on 6 July.
 His title to the throne was confirmed by Parliament in January 1484 by the document Titulus Regius.

 The princes, who were still lodged in the royal residence of the Tower of London at the time of Richard's coronation, disappeared from sight after the summer of 1483.
 Although after his death Richard III was accused of having Edward and his brother killed, notably by More and in Shakespeare's play, the facts surrounding their disappearance remain unknown.
-Other culprits have been suggested, including Buckingham and even Henry VII, although Richard remains a suspect.
+Other culprits have been suggested, including Buckingham and even Henry VII, although Richard remains the primary suspect.

 After the coronation ceremony, Richard and Anne set out on a royal progress to meet their subjects.
 During this journey through the country, the king and queen endowed King's College and Queens' College at Cambridge University, and made grants to the church.
 Still feeling a strong bond with his northern estates, Richard later planned the establishment of a large chantry chapel in York Minster with over 100 priests.
 He also founded the College of Arms.